alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </div>

 ## Model development
-Random Forest with normal threshold achieved 82 % F1-score with RM 416.25 loss.
+Random Forest with normal threshold achieved 82 % F1-score with RM 416.25 loss and 7 potential customer to churn.
 <p align="center">
   <img src="image-2.png" />
 </p>
 Here is the precision-recall curve.
 The dot point is where the F1-score the highest.
 With the implementation of threshold analysis, we found that 0.46 has the highest F1-score.
 But, we have to make sure both recall and precision do not decrease.
 It either increases or stays the same.
-Random Forest with new threshold (0.46) achieved 84 % F1-score with RM 370.00 loss, decrease about 11 % .
+Random Forest with new threshold (0.46) achieved 84 % F1-score with RM 370.00 loss, decrease about 11 %.